tawmae/tawmae.github.io/index.md

 ![Picture](assets/media/sb_title.png)

-On your left, you'll find a collection of my personal StreamerBot extensions.
+Here you'll find a collection of my personal StreamerBot extensions.
 If you run into any issues, open a support post in the StreamerBot discord and feel free to ping me.

 ![Picture](assets/media/sb_logo.png) [StreamerBot](https://streamer.bot/){: .btn .btn-purple }